Medical Displays for Surgical Systems & OR Integrators

 Multi-source Integration Displays

-For routing environments requiring split layouts, switching logic, and control-room style workflows.
+For routing environments with multiple inputs, switching logic, and control-room style workflows.

 Define layout rules early and keep operation simple during live cases.
 This category is common in surgical system display OEM integration.